Taxel/PlexTraktSync/CONTRIBUTING.md

 The database contains only metadata of your library, not actual media files.

 The database contains everything about your setup, including local accounts, so send your database only to people you trust.
-The user passwords are hashed, so the passwords are not immediately recoverable but obtaining the password hashes, it's possible to brute force passwords.
+Plex removes password hashes from the download, so passwords are not exposed, not even in hashed form.

 To download and send the database:
 1. Visit [`Plex Web`] -> `Manage Server` -> `Settings` -> `Troubleshooting` -> `Download database`.